The following is an overview of Geography programs Landscape and Landforms, Place and Liveability, Water in the World and more.

-Investigate a local environment.
+Students take part in an Landscapes and Landforms day.
 Become familiar with basic fieldwork equipment such as hygrometers, light meters, anemometers and compasses.
 Participate in a bush walk through the environment and use the equipment to measure abiotic factors and identify landforms.
+They identify scats and tracks and walk to the bottom of the falls .
+Water testing at the falls is optional.

 Sites: Rummery Park-Minyon Falls.